pedasmith/BluetoothDeviceController/BluetoothCodeGeneratordotNetCore/Templates/CSharp_BT_template.md

             {
                 // NOTE: should add a way to reset
             }
+            return result;
         }
         /// <summary>
         /// Generic read method; takes in a cache mode which defaults to uncached.
-        /// Calls ReportStatus on either sucess or failure
+        /// Calls ReportStatus on either success or failure
         /// </summary>
         /// <param name="characteristicIndex">Index number of the characteristic</param>
         /// <param name="method" >Name of the actual method; is just used for logging</param>